LADI/jack-select/README.md

 Requirements
 ------------

 This application works with the DBus-version of JACK only.
-It written in Python 3 using the [PyGObject] bindings for GTK 3.
+It is written in Python 3 using the [PyGObject] bindings for GTK 3.
 Python 2 is not supported.

 In addition to PyGObject, the following third-party Python libraries are
 required: